dnp3/opendnp3/java/README.md

 1. The hand-written code never has to deal with strings or variable length function signatures.
 2. All of the jclass, jmethodid, and jfieldid stuff is optimally cached.
 3. Changes to java classes usually result in compile-time errors.
+4. Management types like LocalRef<jobject> are returned to ensure there are no resource leaks.